Mayoral elections in Manchester, New Hampshire, in the 20th century: Democratic primary

 Former mayor Roland Vallee was the winner of a three-way race in a Democratic primary election in which 11,000 votes were cast.

 Republican primary

-Incumbent mayor John C. Mongan, who was serving his second nonconsecutive term, lost his attempt at renomination in the October 7 Republican primary election to Harry Pariseau.
+Incumbent mayor John C. Mongan, who was serving his second nonconsecutive term, lost his attempt at renomination in the October 7 Republican primary election to Henry J. Pariseau.
 Pariseau, a first-time candidate for elected office, was both a businessman and the city's fire commissioner, and had actually been Mongan's campaign manager in the city's 1961 mayoral election.

 The primary featured a total of three candidates.
 Pariseau defeated Mongan by an 883 margin.

 General election

 The general election saw Pariseau defeat Vallee.
 Pariseau led the vote in each of the city's 14 wards.

 Despite the state's Tax Commission having, earlier in the year, cleared Vallee of charges that he has manipulated lower tax assessments on his own properties, Pariseau used the allegations in his portrayal of Vallee as someone voters could not trust.

 While their mayoral nominee handily lost, the Democratic Party performed well in the coinciding election for Board of Aldermen, increasing their majority by a single seat to hold 12 of the board's 14 seats.